czernika/brocooly/docs/getting-started/installation.md

 Next go to `WP_HOME` address and finish the installation of WordPress or do it with `wp core install ...` command.

+> You may generate WordPress salts - simply go to [https://roots.io/salts.html](https://roots.io/salts.html) and paste generated keys into `.env` file or use `wp dotenv salts generate` command with [this](https://github.com/aaemnnosttv/wp-cli-dotenv-command) WP CLI package

 You will see starter screen

 ![Starter screen](/_media/starter-screen.png)